 Patrick Eaman said that many people have been silent because they did not know what to do.
 Patrick said that we are not prepared to have a specific, detailed action plan.
 Patrick said that he appreciates the work done by Brad Miller and supports a process to making things better.

-Brad Miller said that "respectful enforcement" would start with signage to post the rules; after that, he would leave it up to the Executive Team to deem what enforcement would look like.
+Brad Miller said that "respectful enforcement" could start with the posting of signage stating the rules and the Executive Team would have to determine the details of the enforcement.

 Chip Wall said that this is a complicated issue many people have struggled with.
 Chip said that by speaking to many members from both the 9:30 and 11 am services, he heard that "something needs to happen."
 Chip said that FSC is not a shelter and lacks facilities to be one.
 Chip said he researched two local churches' approaches: United Methodist has a lottery-based work program and Westminster Church has a food pantry.
 Chip said both churches said that when people have slept on their property, those people left when told rules and asked to leave.